 Claw back and value adjustment

-It is noted that the variable pay components are subject to the claw back and value adjustment provisions of the Dutch civil code.
+It is noted that the variable pay components are subject to the claw back and value adjustment provisions of the Dutch Civil Code and the Code.

-The company does not grant personal loans to its Board members.
+The company does not grant loans to its Board members.